reserve-protocol/protocol/docs/system-design.md

 Dimension: `{s}`

 The number of seconds a long freeze lasts.
 Long freezes can be disabled by removing all addresses from the `LONG_FREEZER` role.
+A long freezer has 6 charges that can be used.

-Default value: `2592000` = 30 days
+Default value: `604800` = 7 days
 Mainnet reasonable range: 86400 to 31536000 (1 day to 1 year)

 ### `RToken Supply Throttles`